Stories of the Hollow Mountain Butterfly, Book 3

 Stone spells.
 A trick of the light.
 A reflection that baffled the senses.

 The girl took her hands from her ears.
 She spoke meekly, flinching before the words even came out.
 “What—?”
-She appeared relieved, probably because her ears didn’t ring or hurt when she spoke this time.
+Her relief was apparent, and Tiffany suspected the pain and ringing in her ears had subsided.
 “What’s going on?”
-She was already coming around.
+The girl was already coming around.
 In a second she’d realize she had wings and probably start to flip out.

 Tiffany forced herself to her feet, willing strength into her legs.
 The room brightened as light poured through her bare feet and into the stone, swelling into every inch of the ground and walls.
 It even startled Tiffany.
 The arrival chambers are really sensitive.